-IEE's blog features a wide variety of researchers from around Penn State, including faculty members and graduate students.
-Each blog is an essay or op-ed on different energy and environmental topics.
+Our blog features brief essays, op-eds, and Q&As that cover a wide variety of energy and environmental topics.
+Each entry is written by researchers from around Penn State, including faculty members and graduate students.

 The Treasure Beneath the Surface: The role of groundwater in the development of the Kachchh region of India

 Kachchh is a manifestation of a post-disaster high agrarian and economic growth fueled by the invisible water resource, groundwater.
 Simultaneously, it shows how the negligence of sustainable groundwater management poses a threat to the socio-economic stability of a booming economy.

 The Ford F-150 is the most popular vehicle in the U.S., so interest is high on the electric vehicle "Lightning" model.
 But are EVs really better for the environment than internal combustion engine vehicles?

 How are we adapting?
 A nexus approach for addressing food-energy-water vulnerabilities in the face of climate change

 In 2021, the United Nations (UN) Intergovernmental Panel on Climate Change (IPCC) released the sixth assessment report, highlighting how climate change shapes our environmental futures with more frequent and intense extreme events such as drought, floods, and sea-level rise.
 These natural hazards impact the ability of society to access food, energy, and water resources and introduce risks to human survival and wellbeing.

 Penn State’s recent entry into the Coastal and Estuarine Research Federation (CERF) design competition demonstrates how students may play a significant role in identifying ways to redress historic injustices and as importantly, not perpetuate past racist policies as communities adapt to changing sea levels.

 March 22 is World Water Day, and this year’s theme—Groundwater: Making the Invisible Visible—has Water Initiative Director Andrew Warner thinking of home… that is, Pennsylvania.